nyanp/nyaggle/docs/source/tutorial/experiment.rst

 .. hint::
-  The default validation strategy is a 5-fold CV, and of course, you can change this behavior by passing ``cv`` parameter (see API reference in detail).
+  The default validation strategy is a 5-fold CV.
+You can change this behavior by passing ``cv`` parameter (see API reference in detail).